Academics Olympic Style

 I used the Olympics as my inspiration, and made teams.
 In the Olympics, you have several different athletes with different strengths all working towards a common goal, earning the gold for their country.
 In Acalympics, I wanted to do the same thing.
 The students would all be placed on a team, and could login to earn points, by answering fluency questions correctly, for their team.
 My idea was once a month, quarter, semester, whatever the teams would be awarded the Gold, Silver and Bronze.
 I wanted to make the teams flexible, so if one grade is constantly outperforming another, you could rearrange the teams for a closer competition.
 My ultimate goal is not only for the school to compete with themselves, but to host this competition, so schools can compete against other schools, and districts against districts (I am still working on that).
 My reason for this is, at the end of the day, there is a whole lot of math fact review going on.

-A little bit about me, I am currently a 7th grade student that wanted to help people, and had an idea.
+A little bit about me, I am currently an 8th grade student that wants to help people, and had an idea.
 The superintendent asked me how to get my idea into his classrooms, so I started trying to learn how to make a website.
 It has been a whole lot of work (and a big "thank you" goes to my dad), but I have learned a whole lot too.
 When I am not working on this website, I can be found spending time with my other passion, music.
 I play the alto saxophone and the piano and love every minute of it.
 Or you just might find me petting my dog.
 To close this About Tab, I want to leave you with a thought that inspires me.
 Simon Sinek said (and I am paraphrasing it) "What good is an idea, if it remains an idea?
 Make a plan, change the world."

 Thanks for checking out my website!